-Reconcile
+Reconcile this!

------ Why is it that the politicians who promise to social conciliators be invariably turn out to be dividers - to such an extent that their reelection often turns principally upon the issue of themselves?
+- Why is it that the politicians who promise to be social conciliators invariably turn out to be dividers - to such an extent that their reelection often turns principally upon the issue of themselves?
 Two recent examples that come immediately to mind are Dubya and David Dinkins. - Richard Kostelanetz